 Accessibility is equally important.
 Property value may be negatively impacted if the park does not have a sufficient number of entrances.
 Another key issue is if an arterial road separates the property and the park entrance.
 The noise and air pollution associated with traffic congestion from the road may also negatively impact increases in house values.
 For example, the value increases for properties located one block further away from Hudson River Park were observed to be much higher that for those directly facing the park (2002-5 19.7% vs 10.3%).

-Historical evidence suggests that as cities develop, For example, following the success of Central Park, calls were generated for further public parks to be constructed towards the periphery of the city to encourage residential development.
+Historical evidence suggests that as cities develop, there is increased competition for land surrounding parks.
+For example, following the success of Central Park, calls were generated for further public parks to be constructed towards the periphery of the city to encourage residential development.
 There were similar calls for development of parks in cities across America at the time.
 The proponents justified the investment by arguing the houses around the park would attract a premium, and therefore higher property tax, which would offset the cost of park construction.
 This is the so-called ‘proximate principle’.
 A more recent example is the Hudson River Development.

 Following the announcement in 1998 that the first section of the Hudson River Park at Greenwich Village was to be constructed, the number of construction projects on the land surrounding the park increased dramatically.
 By 2002, sold prices for the apartments in the three new residential developments were some of the highest in Manhattan—indicative of the developers’ recognition of the premium park-side homes would attract.